valentinsoare/BooksLibraryWithCRUDInMind/README.md

 <br>

-:point_right: With BookDAO we implement those CRUD operations, naive way is the first version which it's difficult to make tests for
-and the second one where is i followed design pattersn and SOLID principles in order to have a better build.
+:point_right: With BookDAO we implement those CRUD operations, naive way is the first version which it's difficult to make tests for and the second one where I followed design pattern and SOLID principles in order to have a better build.
 With this class we extend the generic QueryTemplate one with an anonymous class.

 ![BookDAO][5]